 No date to suite your plans?
 Just let us know through the contact form.
 We are pretty flexible here at the Kayak School giving you the best opportunity to see the region from a different perspective!

-3 or more people: EUR 150 per person per day
+3 persons or more: EUR 150 per person